Adding Username for Database Connections

 For database connections, you can have your users sign in with a username instead of their email address.

-Under Settings, you will see Requires Username, use the toggle here to enable/disable requiring a username.
+- Locate Requires Username, and use the toggle to enable or disable requiring a username.

-You can see how the this will affect the login screen by clicking on Try Connection.
-You can see that once Requires Username is enabled, new users will have to enter a username and their email address to sign up.
+To see how this will affect the login screen, select the Try Connection view.
+Notice that once Requires Username is enabled, new users must enter a username and their email address to sign up.

 Users can then login with either their username or their email address.
-For users who registered while Requires Username was disabled, there will be no Username field stored for them and they will have to login with their email.
+Users who registered while Requires Username was disabled will not have a Username field stored, so they will have to log in with their email address.

 The default allowed length for usernames is between 1 and 15 characters.
-However, using the dashboard or via API v2, you can modify the length minimum and maximum (up to a maximum length of 128 characters).
+However, using the Auth0 Dashboard or via the Management API v2, you can modify the length minimum and maximum (up to a maximum length of 128 characters).

 The username field accepts the following characters: